mpnally/Terrifically-Simple-JSON/README.md

 "use JSON directly—don't use it to construct your own data-representation format on top of JSON".
 Since Terrifically Simple JSON is just about using JSON directly, it does not have its own media type.

-Terrifically Simple JSON defines a special property, `_id`, that is used to satify Rule #1 above. `_id` allows you to declare which data model entity a particular JSON object corresponds to.
+Terrifically Simple JSON defines a special property, `_id`, that is used to express Rule #1 above. `_id` allows you to declare which data model entity a particular JSON object corresponds to.

 Following the 3 constraints above, and using `_id` to do so explicitly, are the only requirements of Terrifically Simple JSON.
 It really is that simple.